Check if a goods movement reference is valid

 You should work with HMRC to ensure hauliers know whether they need to get their goods checked by customs on arrival or if they are able to continue their journey.

-From January until July 2021, if hauliers are moving goods from the EU to Great Britain (England, Wales and Scotland), they only need a goods movement reference number if they are moving goods under the Common Transit Convention.
+If hauliers are moving goods from the EU to Great Britain (England, Scotland and Wales), they only need a GMR number if they are moving goods under the Common Transit Convention.
+Hauliers may also need to use a GMR, for specific Northern Ireland to Great Britain movements (for example a movement under the Common Transit Convention).